 These people face hardships even when they constantly do good deeds and never hurt anyone.
 Looking at people whose life is a series of unfortunate events, we feel that they deserve better.
 We think life is unfair.

 Whatever our life’s formula is, we can always do good deeds to obtain good luck.
 We can be virtuous.
 We can try to make someone happy every day by what we do or what we say.
 We can volunteer for a good cause.
-We can identify and shed our negative intentions.
+We can identify and weed out our negative intentions.
 Everything that we do adds up.

 Thiruvalluvar gives a beautiful definition of virtue: